 So I had to change my coping mechanisms, in fact I had to learn to stop being so stubborn and accept where I was, it was what it was.

-listened to music, and it saved my life.
+I listened to music, and it saved my life.
 I have a playlist at the end of my book.

-I started to keep a journal, mainly because I thought that Rich was an arsehole.
-But I was afraid of what that journal would show me: because once you have written it down you can’t take it back: it was how you felt it was there in black and white.
+I started to keep a journal, mainly because I thought that Danny was an arsehole.
+But I was afraid of what that journal would show me: because once you have written it down you can’t take it back: it was how I felt it was there in black and white.

 I learnt to look at everything not just my pain: I looked at a man crawling on the floor whilst he sobbed read here and that was my here and now: If I was going to leave I was going to leave that broken man and not the arsehole who left me months before.